What is DataFlow¶

 Composition of DataFlow¶

 One good thing about having a standard interface is to be able to provide the greatest code reusability.
-There are a lot of existing modules in tensorpack, which you can use to compose complex DataFlow with a long pre-processing pipeline.
-A whole pipeline usually would read from disk (or other sources), apply augmentations, group into batches, prefetch data, etc. A simple example is as the following:
+There are a lot of existing DataFlow utilities in tensorpack, which you can use to compose complex DataFlow with a long data pipeline.
+A common pipeline usually would read from disk (or other sources), apply augmentations, group into batches, prefetch data, etc. A simple example is as the following:

-# a DataFlow you implement to produce [tensor1, tensor2, ..] lists from whatever sources: df = MyDataFlow(shuffle=True) # resize the image component of each datapoint df = AugmentImageComponent(df, [imgaug.Resize((225, 225))]) # group data into batches of size 128 df = BatchData(df, 128) # start 3 processes to run the dataflow in parallel, and communicate with ZeroMQ df = PrefetchDataZMQ(df, 3)
+# a DataFlow you implement to produce [tensor1, tensor2, ..] lists from whatever sources: df = MyDataFlow(dir='/my/data', shuffle=True) # resize the image component of each datapoint df = AugmentImageComponent(df, [imgaug.Resize((225, 225))]) # group data into batches of size 128 df = BatchData(df, 128) # start 3 processes to run the dataflow in parallel df = PrefetchDataZMQ(df, 3)

-A more complicated example is the ResNet training script with all the data preprocessing.
+You can find more complicated DataFlow in the ResNet training script with all the data preprocessing.